Last call for positions in the PhD program in Physics had as deadline for applications August 2nd, 2019 **********************

 How to apply

-Full text of the call for admission of applicants to the PhD Programs, file "Attachment A" (listing all the PhD programs), and the list of PhD Programs with reserved positions for foreigners are available on the website
+Full text of the call for admission of applicants to the PhD Programs, file "Attachment A" (listing all the PhD programs), and the list of PhD Programs with reserved positions for foreigners will be soon available

 (please, set previously your browser in English).